corpix/gpgfs/README.md

 # gpgfs

-An implementation of the FUSE for encrypted with GPG filesystem trees.
+An implementation of the FUSE for GPG encrypted filesystem trees.

-This service could be used with unix password manager.
+This service could be used with [unix password manager](https://www.passwordstore.org/).

 Example `source` filesystem tree: